 Why green marketing is growing

-In an effort to raise public awareness about the industry’s involvement in climate change, numerous corporations, enterprises, and brands have begun advertising environmentally friendly products and services.
+Numerous corporations, enterprises, and brands have begun advertising environmentally friendly products and services to raise public awareness about the industry's involvement in climate change.
 Increasingly, people are purchasing synthetic leather shoes and couches, eco-friendly cars, and recyclable food containers.

 This marketing domain encompasses a wide range of activities, including: